|| Support Staff|

 He came to UT Arlington from Seward County Community College, where he served four years as the sports information director covering seven nationally-ranked programs.
 While at Seward County, Lacefield was responsible for the athletic department's marketing and promotions, annual fundraising initiatives, Saints Booster Club memberships, athletic department website, photography, game-night basketball posters, game notes and design and production of six-annual media guides.

 Originally from Greeley, Colo., Lacefield graduated from Seward County C.C. with an associate's degree before completing his bachelor's degree in Mass Communications/Public Relations from the University of Science and Arts of Oklahoma.
 He earned his master's degree in Sports Administration from East Central University before becoming the first-ever SID at Seward County.

 Lacefield spent two years (2009-2010) working for Major League Baseball as a datacaster at Texas Rangers home games for Major League Baseball Advanced Media, providing live stats through the MLB Gameday application.
 In addition, Lacefield spent two years (2004-2006) as an assistant baseball coach at Seward County Community College.
 Lacefield is a current member of CoSIDA and the National Collegiate Baseball Writers Association.
-Scott and his wife, Ashley, have been married seven years and have a daughter, Tegan.
+Scott and his wife, Ashley, have been married nine years and have a daughter, Tegan.